-The discount rate used to measure the total OPEB liability was 6.0% and 6.25% for the actuarial valuations as of January 1, 2021 and 2020, respectively.
-The projection of cash flows used to determine the discount rate assumed that contributions will be made at rates equal to the actuarially-determined contribution rates.
+The discount rate used to measure the total OPEB liability was 5.75% and 6.0% for the actuarial valuations as of January 1, 2022 and 2021, respectively.
+The projection of cash flows used to determine the discount rate assumed that contributions will be made at rates equal to the actuarially determined contribution rates.
 Based on those assumptions, the Plan's fiduciary net position was projected to be available to make all projected benefit payments for current active and inactive employees.
 Therefore, the long-term expected rate of return on Plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.
-For the roll-forward valuation dated December 31, 2021, the discount rate was lowered to 5.75%.